 Blueberry Lemon Scones are a holiday favorite!

 Prior to a few years ago, I had only ever enjoyed a scone on a continental breakfast platter which means they were always a little dry and bland.
-I decided to start tackling homemade scone recipes, starting with my spiced pumpkin scone recipe, one of the first fall recipes I make every year.
-They were soft and moist (sorry if you hate that word!) and better than any scone recipe I had ever tried before.
-Since then, I’ve enjoyed trying other flavor combinations, always trying to keep it an easy scone recipe that I can make as an every day breakfast recipe.
+I decided to start tackling homemade scone recipes, starting with my spiced pumpkin scone recipe.
+They are one of the first fall recipes I make every year and never disappoint as they are soft, moist (sorry if you hate that word!) and full of great flavor!
+Definitely better than any scone recipe I had ever tried before!

 One day, my mom and I were talking about making a lemon cake, and she sent me home with blueberries the same day, so it got me thinking about trying homemade Lemon Blueberry Scones.
 Lemon and blueberries might be my favorite fruit pairing – sweet and tangy at the same time with a gorgeous burst of color!
 I just love how blueberries turn purple, almost magenta, after being baked.